torvalds/linux/Documentation/filesystems/sharedsubtree.rst

 a) Mount states

-	A given mount can be in one of the following states

-	1) shared
-	2) slave
-	3) shared and slave
-	4) private
-	5) unbindable

-	A 'propagation event' is defined as event generated on a vfsmount that leads to mount or unmount actions in other vfsmounts.
+	A **propagation event** is defined as event generated on a vfsmount that leads to mount or unmount actions in other vfsmounts.

-	A 'peer group' is defined as a group of vfsmounts that propagate events to each other.
+	A **peer group** is defined as a group of vfsmounts that propagate events to each other.

+	A given mount can be in one of the following states:

 	(1) Shared mounts

-		A 'shared mount' is defined as a vfsmount that belongs to a 'peer group'.
+		A **shared mount** is defined as a vfsmount that belongs to a peer group.

 		For example::